chillerlan/php-oauth/docs/Usage/Using-examples.md

 ### Server

-Due to the nature of OAuth callbacks, you will need a webserver with public access, or rather, that is accepted as callback URL by the service you're about to test, so `http://127.0.0.1/oauth/` will *definitely not* work - we'll assume `https://example.com/oauth/` as the public callback URL throughout the examples.
+Due to the nature of OAuth callbacks, you will need a webserver with public access, or rather, one that is accepted as callback URL by the service you're about to test, so `http://127.0.0.1/oauth/` will *definitely not* work - we'll assume `https://example.com/oauth/` as the public callback URL throughout the examples.

 Further we'll assume that `/var/www/` (with an associated user `webmaster`) is the directory that holds all web related files and dependencies, and `/var/www/htdocs/` is the root of the public website, which translates to `https://example.com/`, hence `/var/www/htdocs/oauth/` becomes the OAuth callback entrypoint at `https://example.com/oauth/`.
-A web framework would probably just have `/var/www/htdocs/index.php` as its entry point and route all requests through it, but that is not focus of this example.
+A web framework would probably just have `/var/www/htdocs/index.php` as its sole entry point and route all requests through it, but that is not focus of this example.

 ### Dependencies